AWS-Accelerator-Group-3-2021/Backend-Server/README.md

 if u want to see the pic after uploading it, just type /display/"ur pic name put here " after the link e.g. -> if your link at first is http://127.0.0.1:5000/ and the pic file name is cat.png then just put http://127.0.0.1:5000/display/cat.png

+# storing of the keys
+store keys in ./aws folder
+the filename for the secret keys must be called credentials
+# steps for keys (if dont have the folder yet too)
+cd
+mkdir ./aws
+cd ./aws
+touch credentials
+nano credentials
+"paste the whole key here remember to also put the [default] in too '" control o enter control x
+"if they ask u yes or no just put y"